|Resource Extraction Monitoring

 |Home Projects Forests Fisheries Reports Database Independent Monitoring About REM FAQ Vacancies||

 Resource Extraction Monitoring is an organisation specialised in the independent monitoring of law enforcement and natural resources extraction.
-We have offices abroad (Cameroun and Congo) and operate in the field to identify and investigate cases of illegal activity, then follow their progress through administrative and judicial systems.
+We have operated for over a decade managing from a UK HQ short-term investigations (Liberia, Tanzania, Sri Lanka, CAR, Benin) and long-term projects from three REM offices in Cameroon, Democratic Republic of Congo and Republic of Congo.
+REM investigates in the field cases of illegal activity, then follows their progress through administrative and judicial systems.
 We analyse the illegal forest activities documented and Government action in order to propose solutions to tackle them more efficiently, and participate to the implementation of these recommendations through continuous work with those concerned.

 Independent monitoring is a systematic audit-style approach which enables good governance of state-owned natural resources and compliance with resource-extraction laws, treaties, and contracts.
 Founded in 2003 by experts with over 15 years of monitoring experience, REM bridges the gaps between governments, environmental and human rights NGOs and local communities, donors and the private sector by providing objective and timely information on natural resource allocation and use.

 REM is not a lobbying organisation and has no political agenda, but we are pro-active in researching and presenting the issues of governance and transparency during project implementation.
 We recognise that good governance enables citizens to share more equitably in natural resource use whilst protecting those which they prefer to leave off-limits, and that compliance ensures a level playing ground for competing commercial interests.